Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 When `suspendCoroutine` is called inside a coroutine (and it can _only_ be called inside a coroutine, because it is a suspending function) it _suspends_ the execution of coroutine, captures its state in a _continuation_ instance and passes this continuation to the specified `block` as an argument.
-To resume execution of the coroutine, the block may call either `contination.resume()` or `continuation.resumeWithException()` in this thread of in some other thread.
+To resume execution of the coroutine, the block may call either `continuation.resume()` or `continuation.resumeWithException()` in this thread of in some other thread.
 Resuming the same continuation more than once is not allowed and produces `IllegalStateException`.